pytorch/pytorch/docs/source/jit_unsupported.rst

   * :func:`torch.zeros_like`

-The following functions require `dtype`, `layout`, `device` as parameters in TorchScript, but are optional in python.
+The following functions require `dtype`, `layout`, `device` as parameters in TorchScript, but these parameters are optional in Python.

   * :func:`torch.empty_like`
   * :func:`torch.full_like`